DhavanRaoBV/Traffic-Monitoring-System/README.md

 # Traffic-Monitoring-System
-This is mainly database management system(DBMS) project developed using HTML,CSS,JS,BOOTSTRAP and PHP.
+This is mainly database management system(DBMS) project used to monitor the traffic status at particular area.